Old Flume Trail Trailhead

 History

 The Old Flume Trail crosses over a historic ditch which carried water from Chili Bar ten miles downstream to the town of Lotus.
-This flume was one of the largest ever built in El Dorado County at 153' high and 750' long.
+This flume was one of the largest ever built in El Dorado County at 153' high and 750' in length.
 The property is now managed by the BLM after the American River Conservancy (ARC) acquired a land grant from Richard and Arlene Wilkinson in 1991.

 Also VISIT: South Fork American River webpage